Ken Tajiri: Club career

-That was to be his only appearance for Gamba in 2017 and he was then loaned out to J2 side Zweigen Kanazawa for the next 18 months where he was only able to play 9 league games before moving back to Osaka for the 2019 season.
+That was to be his only appearance for Gamba in 2017 and he was then loaned out to J2 side Zweigen Kanazawa for the next 18 months where he could only play 9 league games before moving back to Osaka for the 2019 season.

-Tajiri played 9 games across the 2014 and 2015 seasons for the J.League U-22 Selection, a team set up to increase the number of competitors in J3 League and also give a platform for young Japanese players to perform ahead of the 2016 Olympic games.
+Tajiri played 9 games across the 2014 and 2015 seasons for the J.League U-22 Selection, a team set up to increase the number of competitors in J3 League and give young Japanese players a platform to perform ahead of the 2016 Olympic games.
 The following year he played 13 times for Gamba Osaka's newly formed Under-23 side in J3 League.